Where Do Dialog Intelligibility Problems Originate?

 Background noise on location

-Dialogue intelligibility issues at the point of capture can be monitored using a dialogue intelligibility meter operating in real time during the recording process.
+Dialog intelligibility issues at the point of capture can be monitored using a dialog intelligibility meter operating in real time during the recording process.

 Post-Production